KnowEnG/KN_Mapper/README.md

 $ docker run -it -w='/home/ubuntu' -v `pwd`:/home/ubuntu knoweng/kn_mapper:latest

 # run command within the docker container
-$ /home/src/kn_mapper.py /home/ubuntu/sample_ids.txt --redis_port 6380
+$ /home/src/kn_mapper.py /home/ubuntu/sample_genes.txt --redis_port 6380
 ```
-You'll then see a map file, `sample_ids.node_map.txt`, in the current directory.
+You'll then see a map file, `sample_genes.node_map.txt`, in the current directory.
 The `-v` is used to mount this result out of the container.

 ## Running Through the Dockstore CLI